-Farms Scramble for Answers as Coronavirus Threatens Workers
+Farms Scramble for Answers As Coronavirus Threatens Workers

 — The pay is lower than what a domestic person will work for.
 Hollabaugh said they pay $10 to $15 an hour for people with skills and minimum wage for those without any skills, like high school students.

-On March 20, the U.S. State Department temporarily suspended routine visa services like in-person interviews at all U.S. embassies and consulates in response to the pandemic.
+On March 20, the U.S. Department of State temporarily suspended routine visa services like in-person interviews at all U.S. Embassies and Consulates in response to the pandemic.
 Embassies in Mexico, which last year supplied 91 percent of H-2A workers to the U.S., were the first to implement this policy.

 On March 26, the State Department released an announcement allowing consular officers to waive visa interview requirements for first-time and returning H-2 applicants who have no apparent ineligibility or potential ineligibility.

-Some changes from the State Department were aimed at trying to increase the labor supply, "but it didn't fix the whole problem.
+"There was some changes that happened at the State Department to try and make it available for more workers to come in but it didn't fix the whole problem.
 We're still advocating to try to get more access to H-2A workers," Migdail said.

-While Benedict said that his application seemed to be moving along, he said he did expect that his workers' arrival date would be pushed back.
+While Benedict said that his application seems to be moving along he does expect that his workers' arrival date will be pushed back.

 Keeping workers healthy, virus-free